 1/2 cup extra-virgin olive oil

 If your cherries aren't sweet enough add a touch of sugar.
 I just threw everything in the blender and pulsed until it emulsified.

-Me and the girls sat outside and enjoyed the evening.
+The girls and me sat outside and enjoyed the evening.
 I've been mentally blocking the fact my baby is leaving.
-I'm gonna miss evenings like this, food always tastes better when it is shared with the ones you love.
+I'm going to miss evenings like this; food always tastes better when it is shared with the ones you love.